WinVector/Examples/rebalance/ShiftFallacy.md

 ## Conclusion

-Some tools, such as logistic regression, work best on training data that accurately represents the distributiona facts of problem, and do not require artificially balanced training data.
+Some tools, such as logistic regression, work best on training data that accurately represents the distributions facts of problem, and do not require artificially balanced training data.
 Also, re-balancing training data is a bit more involved than one might think, as we see more than just the intercept term changes when we re-balance data.